Cambridge (provincial electoral district)

 From 1987 to 1999, it consisted of the city of Cambridge plus that part the township of North Dumfries located directly to the east of Cambridge.

 From 1999 to 2007 it consisted of Cambridge, North Dumfries plus the city of Kitchener east of a line following Homer Watson Boulevard to Doon Village Road to Homer Watson Boulevard again, then to Huron Road to the Grand River.

-In 2007, the riding included just Cambridge and North Dumfries.
+Since 2007, the riding has included only Cambridge and North Dumfries.